joshraker/cordial-clients/README.md

   this is not possible, we may have to create helper methods separate from the model classes themselves.
 Alternatively, the server could return calculated values like this in the response, or we could edit the generator's templates.
+  For these examples, I've opted to alter the templates to include a comment that will be replaced with the contents of the corresponding file in `clients/<generator-name>/custom`.